Infant Safe Sleep Resources for Providers and Health Care Professionals

 Graph from Sudden Unexpected Infant Death Data Brief from Vermont Department of Health, April 2017

 The 2016 American Academy of Pediatrics recommendations are grouped into three levels:

-Parents want to provide safety for their children.
+Parents and caregivers want to provide safety for their children.
 Health care professionals are their most trusted source of information.
-It is important for health care professionals to understand the research behind the guidelines and to consistently recommend them in order for parents to adhere to the guidelines.
-Parents who have attempted the guidelines often find they need help with adherence.
+It is important for health care professionals to understand the research behind the guidelines and to consistently recommend them in order for parents and caregivers to adhere to the guidelines.
+Parents and caregivers who have attempted the guidelines often find they need help with adherence.
 They will come to professionals for help.
-Review these slides to learn more about the safe sleep research findings, and to prepare for conversations with parents.
+Review these slides to learn more about the safe sleep research findings, and to prepare for conversations with parents and caregivers.